 ACCC Insurance Ratings and Reviews

 Recently, ACCC has had an overall bad reputation.
 One of the main complaints is claim payments being late or non-payment of claims.
-In addition, many people feel like customer service is lacking, especially when a customer has filed a claim and needs an immediate answer.
+In addition, many people feel like customer service is lacking, especially when a customer has filed a lawsuit and needs an immediate answer.

 As stated earlier, ACCC has an F rating with the BBB.
 Complaints include:

-“I filed my claim over 2 months ago and have not received a penny from ACCC.
+“I filed my claim 2 months ago and have not received a penny from ACCC.
 Their customer service reps always promise me the claim payout is ready, but I have not received anything and cannot make repairs to my vehicle.
 I don’t know what to do now.”
 Kyle Rawlings, Tyler, Texas.